Ze-Rato/Maze-TI-BASIC/README.md

 ## To do
-* Fix the end point appearing too close to the start point
+* Fix the end point appearing too close to the start point (rebuild end point picker)
 * Make see solution feature